6 tips to set up your new Nest or Ring smart doorbell

 When the buzzer is pushed, the doorbell gives you a look outside on your phone or smart display thanks to a nifty security camera.
 From there, you can choose how you interact with the person on the other side.
 This gives you a sense of security that that little hole in your front door never could.

-If you've recently gotten your hands on a smart doorbell, such as the Ring or Nest Hello, you're going to need to know how to use it to its fullest potential.
+If you've recently gotten your hands on a smart doorbell, such as the Ring or Nest Hello ($230 at Kohl's), you're going to need to know how to use it to its fullest potential.
 Here's your guide to getting started.

 Installation basics